Regenerative Agriculture FAQs

 Q. What's the difference between Regenerative Agriculture and Regenerative Farming?

-A: Semantics - they are essentially the same thing and we use the phrases fairly interchangeably.
-You might also hear terms like agro-ecological or regen-ag, these are also synonyms for regenerative agriculture.
+A. Semantics - they are essentially the same thing and we use the phrases fairly interchangeably.
+You might also hear terms like agro-ecological or regen-ag, these are also synonyms or shorthand for regenerative agriculture.

 Q. Is it hard to implement Regenerative Practices at my farm or bakery?

-A: We know a ton of farmers and bakers who have started their journey towards completely regenerative business models.
+A. We know a ton of farmers and bakers who have started their journey towards building a completely regenerative business model.
 Explore the case studies section to find out more and see how our experiences can help you on your way.

 Q. Is Organic Farming the same as Regenerative Farming?